microsoftgraph/msgraph-metadata/specs/permissions.md

 ### paths
 The "paths" member is a REQUIRED object whose keys contain a simplified URI template to identify the resources protected by this permission object.

-### alsoRequires
-The "alsoRequires" member is logical expression of permissions that must be presented as claims alongside the current permission.

 ```
 (User.Read | User.Read.All) & Group.Read
 ```